27 of The Most Beautiful Greek Islands

 Then there are the two largest standalone islands of Greece, Crete with her surrounding islets and Evia (or Euboea).

-Here’s an overview of some of the most beautiful Greek islands to help inspire you for a trip to Greece.
-You can either join a group on organised Greece tours, travel independently or maybe charter a yacht.
+Here’s an overview of 27 of the most beautiful Greek islands, split by island group, to help inspire you for a trip to Greece.
+You could either join a group on an organised tour, travel independently by ferry or plane, or even charter a yacht.

 The Argo-Saronic Islands

 The Argo-Saronic Islands are located in the Saronic Gulf after which they are named.
-They’re located not far from mainland Greece, between Piraeus, the port of Athens, and the Northeastern coast of the stunning Peloponnese.
+They’re located close to mainland Greece, between Piraeus, the port of Athens, and the Northeastern coast of the stunning Peloponnese.

 Aegina